danielguillen06/Learnig-Git/README.md

 # Learnig-Git
 Hello world !!, How you doing ?
-My name is sebastiann
+My name is sebastian